marcodeai/marcode-api-docs/docs/brand.md

 PATCH /api/brand/{brandId}
 ```

 Updates the specified brand's information.
+For arrays, items will be appended to exiting values.

 **Path Parameters:**
 - `brandId`: ID of the brand to update